PolanskiPol/glass-jungle/README.md

 ### Important

 - The executable MUST be in the same folder as the .pck file or the game won't work.
-- The save file is generated in the same folder as your executable and .pck file.

 ## Web